ahaasler/hexo-theme-colos/test/demo/source/_posts/don-quixote-iii.md

-title: "Don Quixote Chapter III: Wherein is related the droll way in which Don Quixote had himself dubbed a knight""
+title: "Don Quixote Chapter III: Wherein is related the droll way in which Don Quixote had himself dubbed a knight"
 date: 2016-02-28 09:15:41
 category: book
 ---